Why Nigeria’s Inflation Rate Persists Despite Hope Of Decline

 What Does the Future Hold?

-Despite the ongoing inflation, there are signs that Nigeria’s inflation rate may eventually stabilize.
+Despite the ongoing inflation, there are signs that Nigeria’s inflation rate may eventually stabilise.
 However, many Nigerians remain skeptical.
 As Mrs Adams in Oshodi said, “We’re always hearing that inflation will come down, but we haven’t seen it yet.
 All we want is for things to get cheaper, but it just keeps going up.”

 For now, Nigerians are left to navigate an uncertain economic environment.
 While experts remain hopeful that inflation can be controlled, the road ahead seems long and difficult.